ashishkumar-ds/data-science-projects/dunnhumby-retail-performance-analysis/notebooks/README.md

 - Trend-based forecast showed a **12.06% projected uplift** over 60 days for Store 289 if the recommendations are applied.

 ---

-## Summary

-These two notebooks together deliver a full project pipeline:

-- `data_cleaning.ipynb`:
-  - Transforms raw, fragmented datasets into a structured and enriched format
-  - Prepares features that fuel meaningful segmentation

-- `main_analysis.ipynb`:
-  - Leverages that structure to uncover deep customer and campaign insights
-  - Offers data-backed strategies to drive sales growth in underperforming stores

-This modular approach makes the project easy to understand, scalable, and reusable across similar business problems.